ws-garcia/VBA-Expressions/README.md

 [![GitHub](https://img.shields.io/github/license/ws-garcia/VBA-Expressions?style=plastic)](https://github.com/ws-garcia/VBA-Expressions/blob/master/LICENSE) [![GitHub release (latest by date)](https://img.shields.io/github/v/release/ws-garcia/VBA-Expressions?style=plastic)](https://github.com/ws-garcia/VBA-Expressions/releases/latest)

 ## Introductory words
-VBA Expressions is a powerful string expressions evaluator for VBA, focused on mathematical ones.
-The `VBAexpressions.cls` class serves as an intermediary between user interfaces and the main VBA/custom functions exposed through it.
-The main development goal of the class is to integrate it with [CSV Interface](https://github.com/ws-garcia/VBA-CSV-interface), with as minimal programming effort as possible, and to allow users to perform complex queries from CSV files using built-in and custom functions.
+VBA Expressions is a powerful string expression evaluator for VBA, which puts more than 60 mathematical, financial, date-time, logic and text manipulation functions at the user's fingertips.
+The `VBAexpressions.cls` class mediates almost all VBA functions as well as custom functions exposed through it.

+Although the main development goal of the class was the integration with [CSV Interface](https://github.com/ws-garcia/VBA-CSV-interface), VBA Expressions has evolved to become a support tool for students and teachers of science, accounting and engineering; this due to the added capability to solve systems of equations and non-linear equations in one variable.

 ## Advantages
 * __Easy to use and integrate__.
 * __Basic math operators__: `+` `-` `*` `/` `\` `^` `!`
 * __Logical expressions__: `&` (AND), `|` (OR), `||` (XOR)
 * __Binary relations__: `<`, `<=`, `<>`, `>=`, `=`, `>`, `$` (LIKE)
-* __More than 20 built-in functions__: `Max`, `Min`, `Avg`, `Sin`, `Ceil`, `Floor`...
+* __More than 60 built-in functions__: `Max`, `Sin`, `IRR`, `Switch`, `Iff`, `DateDiff`, `Solve`, `fZero`, `Format`...
-* __Very flexible__: variables, constants and user-defined functions (UDFs) support.
+* __Very flexible and powerful__: variables, constants and user-defined functions (UDFs) support.
 * __Implied multiplication for variables, constants and functions__: `5avg(2;abs(-3-7tan(5));9)` is valid expression; `5(2)` is not.
 * __Evaluation of arrays of expressions given as text strings, as in Java__: curly brackets must be used to define arrays`{{...};{...}}`
 * __Floating point notation input support__: `-5E-5`, `(1.434E3+1000)*2/3.235E-5` are valid inputs.